 If a municipality wants to have a single-family residential stretch code prior to 2024, it must first be created through the state or legislatively, unless it had an energy code before 2006.
 See next section for details.

+If a compliance study is being performed in parallel to the evaluation, then compliance rates would only be estimates until the compliance study is complete.

-Subsequent studies are simply called “compliance studies” to measure how much compliance improvement has been achieved since the initial baseline study
+Subsequent studies are simply called “compliance studies” to measure how much compliance improvement has been achieved since the initial baseline study.

 The language recently passed in CEJA will change this.
 See Section on Stretch Codes.